+For assets and liabilities that are recognized in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
 For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above.
 This note summarises accounting policy for fair value.
 Other fair value related disclosures are given in the relevant notes.

-r) Events occurring after the Balance Sheet date
+s) Events occurring after the Balance Sheet date